WorkTime – employee monitoring software

-A small team of office employees had been suspected of staying much less productive, by either being idle or indulging in personal internet activities whenever the club owner was away (according to statistics, non-work related Internet surfing results in up to a 40% loss of productivity each year for American businesses).
-This is just one out of many cases employers face every day in the workplace.
+A small team of office employees was suspected of being much less productive, either by being idle or by engaging in personal internet activities whenever the club owner was away (according to statistics, non-work related Internet surfing results in up to a 40% loss of productivity each year for American businesses).
+This is just one out of many cases that employers face every day in the workplace.

-How can an employer know the number of hours his employees put into work?
+How can an employer know the number of hours his employees are putting into work?

 Offices/companies use functional employee monitoring software like WorkTime in a very simple way.
 They monitor computer idle time along with personal Internet and software use.
-The use of this type of monitoring software is often made known to everyone in the office.
+On most occasions, employees are usually informed about the deployment of this type of software.

-Workers who know they are being monitored are more likely to avoid inappropriate internet use and unsolicited personal time and focus on their work.
+If workers know that they are being monitored, they are much more likely to refrain from inappropriate internet use or unsolicited personal time and focus on their work.

-You will be astonished at how employee monitoring software can synchronize your work even across time zones enabling you to focus on both workplace and remote employees’operations, point out mistakes and make proper adjustments or take corrective measures.
+You’ll be amazed how employee monitoring software can synchronize your work even across time zones, enable you to focus on office and remote employees’ operations, point out mistakes, make proper adjustments, or take corrective action.

-When performance checks are done using employee monitoring software, employers can detect who the cyberslackers are, spot shortcomings right on time by uncovering what employees are currently working on, guide them to handle projects in the order of priority, and also recognize who is doing a great job, hitting performance goals.
+When performance checks are carried out using employee monitoring software, employers can identify who the cyber slackers are and spot shortcomings on time.
+They can also see what employees are currently working on and guide them to prioritize projects.
+Additionally, managers can recognize who is doing a great job and hitting performance targets.

-Employees can be provided with real, tangible examples of great performance and areas to improve.
-Training materials or sessions can be tendered to better address those challenges, and boost activity increase in the long run (source: This article from customerthink points out).
+Employees would be provided with real-time, tangible examples of high performance and areas for improvement.
+Training materials or sessions may be tendered to address challenges better and boost activity in the long run (source: This article from customerthink points out).

 4. Protection of company’s data from disclosure/theft

 Here’s another real situation.
-In 2018, A company filed a lawsuit against an executive for breach of contract and misappropriation of trade secrets for stealing a large number of files.
-It was alleged that the files included, personal data of the company’s client: actual credit card numbers, names, dates of birth, Social Security numbers, addresses.
-Those documents contained personal information on around 143 million Americans (Sourced from Forbes).
+In 2018, A company filed a lawsuit against an executive for breach of contract, misappropriation of trade secrets, and stealing many files.
+It was alleged that the files included personal data of the company’s client: actual credit card numbers, names, dates of birth, Social Security numbers, addresses.
+These documents contained personal information of around 143 million Americans (Sourced from Forbes).

-Exposing important assets, delicate information and trading secrets can give room to destroyed careers and companies.
-The decision to avert those from occurring in your company is just an employee monitoring software, and the correct configuration will help protect the company from insider threats – that is; against the leaking of sensitive or vital information.
+Exposing important assets, sensitive information, and trading secrets can destroy careers and companies.
+The best way to avert this from happening in your company is to implement an employee monitoring solution, the correct features and configuration protect the company from insider threats – that is, against the leaking of sensitive or vital information.

 Yes, if used in accordance with your business goal.
-Monitoring software can yield great benefits.
-It plays a crucial role in improving the running of the business as well as ensuring productivity, safety, and time management within the company, further leading to a thriving business.
+Employee monitoring software can yield great benefits.
+It plays a crucial role in improving the overall health of the business.
+Ensuring high productivity, safety, and better time management.
+All these could lead to a thriving business.

 The right employee monitoring software will help you achieve these major goals:

-– Empower you to monitor almost 100 percent of work operations, including task execution, web/computer activities, and active/idle times among others.
+- Enable you to monitor almost 100 percent of work operations, including task execution, web/computer activities, and active/idle times, among others.

-– The information created by reports can change the entire work process, giving you a better understanding of your work environment.
+- Provide you with real-time reports that can change the entire work process and give you a better understanding of your work environment.